atamis/atamis.me/content/posts/2022-08-12-gitlab-ci-clickbait.md

 outside my scripts.
 I'm left just watching the pipeline run, and seeing where it spends its time.[^1] Luckily, it's pretty obvious where it spends its time.
 Each Gitlab build step imposes a certain amount of overhead.
-They all have download their iamge, then clone the repo, then start executing, then do cleanup.
-It seems like Gitlab intends their build steps to represent quite large chunks of work, but this is especially awkward when you're running several small build steps in a tool-per-container.
-Containers are supposed to be small and self-contained, but Gitlab's approach wants big chunky build steps with almost omnibus container images.
-It would not be unreasonable for your build steps to start with a base image, install all the tools you need, and then do whatever it needed to do.
+They all have download their image, then clone the repo, then start executing, then do cleanup.
+It seems like Gitlab intends their build steps to represent quite large chunks of work, so this is especially awkward when you're running several small build steps in a tool-per-container.
+Containers are very flexible tools, but we usually understand them as being small and self-contained, containing at most one tool, but Gitlab's approach wants big chunky build steps with almost omnibus container images.
+It would not be unreasonable for your build steps to start with a base image, install all the tools you need, and then do whatever it needed to do, because that would probably be faster than using several smaller containers.

-I was yet again doing something my tools weren't designed to do.
+I was _yet again_ doing something my tools weren't designed to do.
 Let's build some new tools, shall we?

 # New Approach